proctors/new_developer_test/README.md

 /database.sql
 ```

-The database user is "root" and the password is "root".

-You'll need to configure your hosts file to point the URL to the docker image (or your local IP if you are not using vagrant).
+You'll need to configure your hosts file to point the URL to the docker image (or your local IP if you are not using docker).

 ```
 127.0.0.1 proctorsdevtest.local
 ```

-In order not to clash with any local version of apache or mysql you have running on ports 80 and 3306, the docker container exposes ports for you to connect to:
+In order not to clash with any local version of apache or mysql you may have running on ports 80 or 3306, the docker container exposes alternative ports for you to connect to:

 ```
 http: 5000:80